 Despite the common nature of a slice, you don’t want it to become your new normal.
 If you find that you’re yelling “FORE!” more than you’d like, you’ll be happy to know there is equipment on the market to help.

-See below for the best driver for slice.
+See below for the best drivers for a slice.
 You’re sure to find one to help your game.

 Here, you’ll find in-depth reviews of 10 of the best drivers to help with your slice.

-This driver include that it helps to promote higher arcing and straighter drives without increasing sidespin, which is what essentially causes you to slice.
+This driver includes that it helps to promote higher arcing and straighter drives without increasing sidespin, which is what essentially causes you to slice.